-I've worked at WaterFire since 2003.
-For the first 9 years of my career here I worked in the Production Shop learning all of the details that go into the physical production of the event.
-I have recently transitioned to role of managing WaterFire's social media and web presence.
-I find it very rewarding working to increase engagement with our supporters both locally and globally.
+I've worked at WaterFire Providence since 2003.
+For the first 9 years of my career, I worked in the Production Shop learning all of the details that go into the physical production of the event.
+In 2012 transitioned to the role of managing WaterFire's social media and web presence.
+I now head up WaterFire Providence's digital projects including, web, social, databases, and our physical IT infrastructure.

 We are proud to announce the 2022 WaterFire season which currently includes seven (7) full lightings and six (6) partial lightings.
 The Gordon School supported a pre-season lighting in Waterplace Park on April 9th.
 From April to December, supporters can expect to see the return of the #Art4Impact series which aims to… Read More »Announcing the 2022 WaterFire Season Schedule

 Join us in a celebration of the return of WaterFire to downtown Providence for the 2022 lighting season with our Strike the Match fundraiser on Wednesday, April 27th at 6:00 p.m. at Skyline at Waterplace.
 You are invited to an evening of food, drink, and community as we release the… Read More »Strike the Match Fundraiser at Skyline

 WaterFire founder, Executive Artistic Director Barnaby Evans to receive honorary degree from University of Rhode Island